Trisboyd/coin-mock/README.md

-# COIN WATCH MOCK UP
+# Crypt(o) Watch

+(it's supposed to be a fun play on the word crypt, feel free to roll your eyes)

 View this site live at [Coin Watch Mock](https://trisboyd.github.io/coin-mock/).

 ## About

-Based on [LiveCoinWatch](https://www.livecoinwatch.com/) this site allows users to gain up to date information on crypto currencies of their choosing by accessing the coingecko API
+This site allows users to gain up to date information on crypto currencies by means of the CoinGecko API

 ## Tech

-React | Styled-Components | React-vis (for the graphs)
+React | Styled-Components | Recharts (for the graphs)

-## Updates
+## Updates (coming soon)

->Access to multiple coins at once

 >Shift data based on currency

->Light mode

->Most of the control features are currently inoperable, but could render new layouts and organization
+>Compare coins

+>User login

 ### Personal Use